iluvcapra/ptulsconv/doc/HOWTO.md

 # How To Use `ptulsconv`

-### Theory of Operation
+## Theory of Operation

-[Avid Pro Tools][avp] exports a tab-delimited text file organized in multiple parts with an uneven syntax that usually can't "drop in" to other tools like Excel or Filemaker. `ptulsconv` will accept a text expoet from Pro Tools
+[Avid Pro Tools][avp] exports a tab-delimited text file organized in multiple parts with an uneven syntax that usually can't "drop in" to other tools like Excel or Filemaker. `ptulsconv` will accept a text export from Pro Tools and, by default, create a set of PDF reports useful for ADR reporting.

 ## Tagging